ellemouton/bolts/bolt-taproot-gossip.md

 height for their latest announcements/updates but rather to backdate and use older block heights that they have not used in an announcement/update.
-There of course needs to be a limit on the start block height that the node can use: for `channel_update_2` messages, the first timestamp must be the block height in which the channel funding transaction was mined and all updates after the initial one must have increasing timestamps.
+There of course needs to be a limit on the start block height that the node can use: for `channel_update_2` messages, the first `blockheight` must be the block height in which the channel funding transaction was mined and all updates after the initial one must have increasing timestamps.
 Nodes are then responsible for building up their own timestamp buffer: if they want to be able to send multiple `channel_update_2` messages per block, then they will need to ensure that there are blocks during which they do not broadcast any updates.
 This